(Dublin, Cashel, Kenmare, Doolin, Clifden)

 As you travel from Cashel to Kenamre today in the comfort of your chauffeur driven vehicle, you will no doubt enjoy stopping off in the bussiling city of cork - the vibrant and independent southern capital of Ireland where locals enjoy the wonderful natural resources on their doorstep.
 The city is located on an archipelago of small islands created by the tidal River Lee.
 The centre is populated with some of Ireland's finest gourmet restaurants and a trip to the English Market, the heart of the city is a must see.
 Here local artisans have been trading local delicacies under charming Victorian decor for almost two centuries.
 There are two magnificent cathedrals either side of the river and many excellent galleries from the "Glucksmann" at University College to "Crawford" in the town centre.

 The bucolic West Cork coastline calls this afternoon.
 Admire the views as you are driven along one of the most indented, varied and lush coastlines in Ireland.
 Among the highlights of this tour is the ancient Drombeg Stone Circle, the quaint fishing villages of Glandore and Union Hall as well as a possible detour to Ireland's most southerly peninsula, Mizen Head.
 There are also the pretty seaside towns of Baltimore with its islands and Schull with lots of nice shops and cafes to browse through.
 Glengariff is located at the foot of the Caha Mountains that separate Cork from Kerry.
 It is a dense lush sub tropical valley that is famous for its Bamboo Park, seal colony and Italian Gardens visited by boat from The Blue Pool in Glengariff.
 Inland from here is the solitary chapel on an island by the lake at Gougane Barra, one of Irelands most romantic locations.
+“In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site”.

 At days end you will be driven to your accommodation for the night.